• Slide title

 Button

-Athol Fugard’s semi-autobiographical play is set in St George’s Park Tea Room, Port Elizabeth, South Africa in 1950.
-On a long rainy afternoon, the two employees Sam and Willie practice their steps for the finals of the ballroom dancing championship.
-It lifts their spirits out of the mundane.
+Athol Fugard’s semi-autobiographical play is set in St. George’s Park Tea Room, Port Elizabeth, South Africa in 1950.
+On a long, rainy afternoon, the two lonely employees Sam and Willie practice their steps for the finals of the ballroom dancing championship.
+It lifts their downtrodden spirits out of the mundane.